Whole Building

 Holistic Decarbonization

-A cornerstone of sustainable design is a whole-building approach where all aspects of a project are considered as an interworking ecosystem.
+A cornerstone of sustainable design is a whole-building approach where all aspects of a project are considered as an interwoven ecosystem.
 At Cushing Terrell, we utilize the expertise of our multidisciplinary team — ranging from architecture, interior design, and landscape architecture to civil, electrical, mechanical, and structural engineering, as well as specialty services such as adaptive reuse, energy services, on-site renewable energy, commissioning, and refrigeration engineering — to help our clients realize a successful project.

 Our design process is characterized by close coordination with in-house teams as well as early collaboration with project partners to identify synergies between design elements and building systems.
 Having all parties involved from the initial design phases creates a closer working relationship as well as opportunities for invention, resulting in holistic, lifecycle solutions.
 This approach is critical to solving today’s increasingly complex environmental design challenges such as decarbonization.